jamesoyanna/oktio/README.md

-# React Calendar App
+# React Oktio Dashboard

-This project is a  simple dashboard for managing shopping and ecommerce activity.
+This project is a Oktio super buyer and supplier dashboard for managing projects.

 ## Application Features
 -Auction